Cardiopulmonary resuscitation of newborns. Resuscitation care for a newborn

 Intubation is also performed in the following cases:

-• continuous ventilation;
+• carrying out prolonged ventilation;

-• facilitating the manageability of resuscitation measures;
+• facilitating the management of resuscitation measures;

-• the introduction of adrenaline;
+• injection of adrenaline;

 • deep prematurity.